 - Dairy – the percentage of milk determines the amount of fat – Skim (0%), 1%, 2%, and Whole (3.25%).
 Yogurt and cheeses, too.

-- Eggs – all of the fat is found in the yolk of the egg, as well as half the protein!
+- Eggs – all 5 grams of fat is found in the yolk of the egg (as well as half the protein!)

-- Vegetables, such as avocado and olives.
+- Some vegetables, such as avocado and olives.
 Most vegetables are very low in fat, if they have any at all.

 - Grains – as long as they’re whole grains, you’ll get juuuuust a little bit of good fats along with those carbs.

-- Don’t forget about your cooking oils and butters.
+- Don’t forget about your cooking oils, butters, salad dressings, mayonnaise, and creams!